Zero-knowledge proofs and the future of private interoperability across blockchains

 The Utility Layer for Web3 Developers

-• Verify actions without exposing inputs.
+• Verify actions without revealing underlying inputs.

 A Network Built to Serve All Networks

-• Functions as a neutral privacy hub.
+• Is presented as a neutral privacy-focused hub.

 Summing Up